Money Management in Stock Indices - Drawdown & Maximum Drawdown

 Maximum Drawdown

-Maximum drawdown is the total amount you have lost in your account before you begin making profits.
+Maximum draw-down is the overall total amount you have lost on your trading account before you start earning and making profits.

 Example of Maximum Drawdown:

-For Example if there are two traders one uses 2 % drawdown per trade & the other uses 10 % drawdown per trade, if both of them make 15 losing trades in a row, then the 2 accounts will be as shown and illustrated below:
+For Example if there are two traders one uses 2 % drawdown per trade & the other uses 10 % drawdown per trade position, if both oof--theem make 15 losing trade positions in a row, then the 2 accounts will be as shown and illustrated below:

 This is also because it will be easier to break even if you only lose a little of your capital rather than losing most of your capital, as is illustrated below:

-The way break even is calculated in terms of percent is:
+The way break-even is calculated in terms of % is:

 Therefore $7000/$3,000*100 = 233%